wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/activation.md

 {{< details title="3.
 Activate the collection flow" >}}

-To activate your collection flow, follow these steps to link it to a specific website in your MultiSafepay Control:
+To activate your collection flow, follow these steps to link it to a specific website in your MultiSafepay account:

-1. In your MultiSafepay Control, go to **Settings** > **Website settings**.
+1. in your MultiSafepay account, go to **Settings** > **Website settings**.
 2. Click the relevant website to open the **Website settings** page.
 3. From the **E-Invoicing workflow** dropdown menu, select your preferred flow.